Computer Aided Design (Engineering) Technology Area of Concentration within STEM Technology A.A.S. (Career)

 Program Description

 Teaches a full array of industry standard design skills and technologies including Computer Aided Drafting and Solid Modeling, enabling students to assist and work with engineers and related professionals.
-This program prepares students to pursue paraprofessional positions in engineering industries.
+Prepares students to pursue paraprofessional positions in engineering industries.

 Program Learning Outcomes